 The school also has an annual Outdoor Learning Day for all years.
-Pupils arrive to find classrooms sealed with police tape and every lessons transported outside.
+Pupils arrive to find classrooms sealed with police tape and every lesson transported outside.

 Pre-prep helped hatch 30 chicks in an incubator this year.
 Chicken escapes are now all part of the fun of school life!
 Parents can get stuck in themselves at weekly farm sessions.

 A pop-up campsite bookable by the public was run for the first time at the school this August.

 Singing lessons for years three to six are new.
 The school works across age groups for certain projects, with for instance, years 6,7 and 8 putting on plays together.